Recommended Adult Books for Gay, Lesbian And Single Parents Who Conceive Children Through Assisted Reproductive Technologies

 Lesbians Raising Sons

-Lesbians Raising Sons is an anthology of first person writings examining the ideas of manhood, of motherhood, of lesbians raising male children in yesterday’s and today’s world.
+Lesbians Raising Sons is an anthology of first-person writings examining the ideas of manhood, of motherhood, of lesbians raising male children in yesterday’s and today’s world.
 Divided into three segments, the book takes an unflinching and entirely new look at mothering: “New Lessons” examines the way in which sons of lesbians grow up to be different men; “Making a Family” looks at family constructs and “Facing Losses” reveals the heart-breaking reality that many women have had to confront when their families were threatened by homophobic courts and traditions.

 • By: Jess Wells (Ed.)